 Several related studies that instead examine hemispheric asymmetries in Poynting flux have been performed (Cosgrove et al., 2022; Pakhotin et al., 2021; Knipp et al., 2021); each presents evidence that the electromagnetic energy input to the high-latitude ionosphere is on average greater in the NH than in the SH.
-These studies are of relevance to this study because of the connection between the divergence of Poynting flux and electromagnetic work given by Poynting's theorem (e.g. Thayer

-- and Semeter, 2004, and references therein) and the "Equipotential Boundary Poynting Flux theorem" presented by Richmond (2010).
+These studies are of relevance to this study because of the connection between the divergence of Poynting flux and electromagnetic work given by Poynting's theorem (e.g. Thayer and Semeter, 2004, and references therein) and the "Equipotential Boundary Poynting Flux theorem" presented by Richmond (2010).
 Of particular relevance to the present study is the finding of Cosgrove et al. (2022) that the overall preference for electromagnetic energy input into the NH may be reversed during local winter.
-While the Swipe model does not yield evidence in direct support of the hypothesis, the Swipe model does predict that the hemispheric imbalance of energy input is least during local winter for $\theta_c$ orientations dominated by negative IMF $B_z$ (bottom right panel of Figure 9). - 585 While it would be natural to present Swipe model distributions of Poynting flux and compare them to Swipe model distributions of electromagnetic work, an exercise suggested by Richmond (2010) and carried out using synthetic data and empirical models by Vanhamäki et al. (2012) and WE21 respectively, we plan such a comparison for a possible future studydeem a full comparison outside the scope of the present study.
-The interested reader may nevertheless refer to the limited comparison performed in the Swipe validation report produced by two of us (HV and HT) for the European Space Agency that is included - 590 as Supporting Information.
+While the Swipe model does not yield evidence in direct support of the hypothesis, the Swipe model does predict that the hemispheric imbalance of energy input is least during local winter for θ_c orientations dominated by negative IMF B_z (bottom right panel of Figure 9).

+While it would be natural to present Swipe model distributions of Poynting flux and compare them to Swipe model distributions of electromagnetic work, an exercise suggested by Richmond (2010) and carried out using synthetic data and empirical models by Vanhamäki et al. (2012) and WE21 respectively, we deem a full comparison outside the scope of the present study.
+The interested reader may nevertheless refer to the limited comparison performed in the Swipe validation report produced by two of us (HV and HT) for the European Space Agency that is included as Supporting Information.
 This validation report also presents a comparison of Swipe electromagnetic work, Poynting flux, and conductances with outputs from a number of other empirical models and simulations for the 14-16 December 2006 geomagnetic storm that was the subject of a GEM-CEDAR challenge (Rastätter et al., 2016).

 Regarding the role of neutral winds, we find that the criteria given in Equation 37 allow us to determine locations where Swipe model predictions are inconsistent with the assumption that $\mathbf{v}n = 0$ in an Earth-fixed frame.
-When these criteria These

-- 595 enforce the basic physical requirement that the height-integrated conductances be positive (note however that in a dusty plasma the Hall con .
+These enforce the basic physical requirement that the height-integrated conductances be positive (note however that in a dusty plasma the Hall conductance may be negative; see, e.g., Shebanits et al., 2020, and references therein).
 They have nevertheless arisen heuristically in the course of this study as a means of screening out the negative or unphysically large conductances and sharp conductance gradients that otherwise appear.
 It would be greatly preferable to enforce positive conductances (i.e., physical consistency) as part of the model design, and to include relevant neutral wind measurements.
-Such improvements deserve attention in future studies. - 600 Therefore, when the criteria given in Equation 37 are met it does not necessarily mean that Swipe model predictions are consistent with this assumption, but they the assumption that $\mathbf{v}n = 0$ .
-These criteria do however seem sufficient to identify some trends in NH and SH distributions of Hall and Pedersen conductances predicted by the Swipe model (Figures 10-15)

-which we summarize below.
-If we do not enforce these criteria, we find that the conductance distributions predicted by Swipe suffer from the same issues that the small selection of conductance distributions presented by Weimer and Edwards (2021)-WE21 are subject to, namely negative or unphysically large conductances and sharp conductance gradients.
+Such improvements deserve attention in future studies.

+Therefore, when the criteria given in Equation 37 are met it does not necessarily mean that Swipe model predictions are consistent with the assumption that $\mathbf{v}n = 0$.
+These criteria do however seem sufficient to identify some trends in NH and SH distributions of Hall and Pedersen conductances predicted by the Swipe model (Figures 10-15) which we summarize below.
+If we do not enforce these criteria, we find that the conductance distributions predicted by Swipe suffer from the same issues that the small selection of conductance distributions presented by WE21 are subject to, namely negative or unphysically large conductances and sharp conductance gradients.